-Families in Cortland County are eligible for the program when they have a child who has not yet reached their 19th birthday and are determined to be at risk for detention or institutional level of placement due to either being the subject of a PINS petition, begin the subject of JD charges, having needs for supervision that cannot be met by the child's caretaker without the aid of intensive services, or because the child has been in out-of-home care and risks re-placement due to reoccurrence of problem behavior.
+Families in Cortland County are eligible for the program when they have a child who is determined to be at risk for detention or institutional level of placement due to either being the subject of a PINS petition, begin the subject of JD charges, having needs for supervision that cannot be met by the child's caretaker without the aid of intensive services, or because the child has been in out-of-home care and risks re-placement due to reoccurrence of problem behavior.
 The family must demonstrate an interest and capacity to benefit from intensive home-based services.

 Families are referred to the program by either the Cortland County Department of Social Services or the Cortland County Department of Probation.
 Once a family has been referred for services, they are contacted for a pre-admission assessment by one of the program's therapists to determine whether these services can meet the family's needs.
 Because services are voluntary, the family can decide if the services available would meet their needs.